ligato/docs/docs/user-guide/concepts.md

   - value: { phys_address:"62:89:C6:A3:6D:5C" bridge_domain:"bd1" outgoing_interface:"if1" }
 ```

-There are three `planned operations` present.
+There are three planned operations present.
 The first one is the interface itself that was created and enabled.

-The second operation is marked as `DERIVED` (an internal VPP agent designation) and `WAS-PENDING` meaning the cached value could be resolved.
+The second operation is marked as `DERIVED` (an internal VPP agent designation), and `WAS-PENDING` meaning the cached value could be resolved.
 This operation shows that the interface was added to the bridge domain as defined in the bridge domain configuration.

 The last statement is marked `WAS-PENDING` as well and represents the FIB entry that was cached until now.
-Since the bridge domain and interface dependencies were fulfilled, the FIB was configured.
+Since the bridge domain and interface dependencies are fulfilled, the FIB entry was configured.

-Now let's try to remove the bridge domain as before:
+Now remove the bridge domain:
 ```bash
 etcdctl del /vnf-agent/vpp1/config/vpp/l2/v2/bridge-domain/bd1
 ```

-The output:
+Planned operations output:
 ```bash
 1. DELETE [IS-PENDING]:
   - key: config/vpp/l2/v2/fib/bd1/mac/62:89:C6:A3:6D:5C